jhu-saw/sawNDITracker/README.md

 ## ROS

-Please read section above for configuration file description.
+Please read the section above for the configuration file description.
 The ROS node is `ndi_tracker` and can be found in the package `ndi_tracker_ros`:
 ```sh
 roscd ndi_tracker_ros
 rosrun ndi_tracker_ros ndi_tracker -j ../share/ndi-active-tools.json